aasanchez/ev-protocols/website/docs/04-transport-and-format/01-json-http-implementation-guide.md

 #### Party to Party Open Routing Request

-This table contains the description of which headers are required to be used for which message when [the routing of a request needs to be determined by the Hub itself](#open-routing-request).
-For an Open Routing Request, the TO headers in the request from the requesting party to the Hub MUST be omitted.
+This table contains the description of which headers are required to be used for which message when [the routing of a request needs to be determined by the Hub itself](/04-transport-and-format/01-json-http-implementation-guide.md#open-routing-request).
+For an
+Open Routing Request, the TO headers in the request from the requesting party to the Hub MUST be omitted.

 | Name          | Route                      | TO Headers       | FROM Headers     |